Work

 - Where the product needed to explain itself, and where explanation became noise

-- Which moments mattered most for trust: onboarding, comparison, and configuration
+- Which moments mattered most for trust: onboarding, comparison, configuration

-Legal, ML, and UX disciplines, each with competing requirements, converged on a single shared decision model.
-The experience roadmap moved from an unresolved backlog to a trust-indexed priority sequence, with onboarding, comparison, and configuration each mapped to a specific support strategy.
+Legal, ML, and UX converged on a single decision model.
+The roadmap moved from an unresolved backlog to a trust-indexed priority sequence.

 Human-AI Performance Coaching Platform

 An early-stage platform combined AI support, human coaching, behavior change, and Trust & Safety constraints.
-The product needed structure before the team could scale the experience with confidence.
+It needed structure before it could scale with confidence.

 What was complex